awslabs/graphstorm/docs/source/configuration/configuration-run.rst

     - --extra-envs LD_LIBRARY_PATH=/usr/local/cuda/lib64:$LD_LIBRARY_PATH
     - NCCL_DEBUG=INFO
 - **lm-encoder-only**: Indicate that the model is using language model + decoder only. model.
 No GNN is involved, only graph structure.
+- **do-nid-remap**: Do GraphStorm node ID to Raw input node ID remapping for prediction results and node embeddings.
+Default is True.

 ..  note:: Below configurations can be set either in a YAML configuration file or be added as arguments of launch command.